nihitkhandelwal-eng/The_Brainforest/🌱 Journal/Therapy/Pre Amandeep Ma'am/Session 11 → SD.md

 > [!caution]
 > I tried putting it off, actually I did try to put it off for the first 2 days but after that, even when I sat down to think about this, I did not want to write this thing.
-It is only due to the fact that the session got cancelled, I calmed down & now I am writing it at 13th Sept i.e. on the day of [[Session 12]] at 07:26
+It is only due to the fact that the session got cancelled, I calmed down & now I am writing it at 13th Sept i.e. on the day of [[Session 12 & 13 → SD]] at 07:26

 ### Highlight
 > [!summary]